jromers/ansible-olam/odb/README.md

 $ export "OVIRT_PASSWORD=CHANGE_ME"

 # create a VM with a single instance Oracle Database:
-$ ansible-playbook -i olvm-engine.demo.local, -u <ansible_user> --key-file ~/.ssh/id_rsa \
+$ ansible-playbook -i hosts.ini -u <ansible_user> --key-file ~/.ssh/id_rsa \
     -e "vm_name=odb-si" -e "vm_ip_address=192.168.1.25" \
     olvm_odb_si.yml
 ```

-Note 1: using the OLVM server FQDN (in this example olvm-engine.demo.local), appended with a comma, is a quick-way to not use a inventory file.
+Note 1: replace OLVM-FQDN with the name of your OLVM engine (in this example olvm-engine.demo.local)

 Note 2: the ``vm_ip_address`` may be omitted, in that case the VM will be provisioned for DHCP